scala-steward/thehand/Readme.md

   pass = "YOUR PASS"
   url = "YOUR SVN URL"
   database_suffix = "demo_"
-  mode = "auto"
+  task_model = {
-  start_revision = 1  //use only if mode is no auto end_revision = 1000 //use only if mode is no auto task_model = {
     patternParser = "(#\\d)\\d+" //task or fix #NUMBER patternSplit = "#" //task or fix #NUMBER